uday-globuslive/kubernetest-sessions/Overview/Kubeadm cluster.md

-I'll guide you through the process of creating a Kubernetes cluster using kubeadm on 4 Ubuntu 24 nodes, creating a sample deployment and daemonset, and configuring a jumpbox with kubectl.
+Below steps will guide you through the process of creating a Kubernetes cluster using kubeadm on 4 Ubuntu 24 nodes, creating a sample deployment and daemonset, and configuring a jumpbox with kubectl.
 I'll explain each step in detail.

 Prerequisites:
 - 4 Ubuntu 24 nodes (1 master, 3 workers)